Born Villain: Composition and style

 The frontman was more involved in the composition of Born Villain than he was for preceding records.
 Manson has said that this is a result of him beginning the project with a different mindset from that of his chief collaborator, Twiggy.
 He said he developed a "clear idea" of the album's direction early in its writing stages, which he was reluctant to share with other members of the band.
 He worked on the album in a minimally decorated apartment located above a liquor store in Downtown Los Angeles, which was once owned by actor Billy Zane and was the site where Manson created his first painting in 1996.
 The album contains seven songs which feature the vocalist as a composer, including three where he is listed as the sole writer.
 At the time of the album's release, Manson distanced himself from the approach he took when creating previous albums, explaining: "On the last two records I made, I was trying to make people feel what I was feeling—which wasn't a good idea, because I was feeling like shit.
 Check mark number one: don't make records that make people feel bad."

-The album is primarily a heavy metal record, and contains some of the heaviest material the band has ever recorded.
+The album is primarily an industrial rock and alternative metal record, and features some of the heaviest material the band has ever recorded.
 It also contains songs which have been ascribed to various sub-genres, such as punk rock, gothic rock, EBM, industrial, glam rock and blues.
 Manson has said that the album is a departure from the band's previous records, and that it was inspired by the work of acts he listened to before forming Marilyn Manson: namely Killing Joke, Joy Division, Revolting Cocks, Bauhaus and The Birthday Party.
 He also revealed that the band employed the hypersonic effect during recording, whereby they altered the frequencies of sound effects to beyond the threshold of conscious human hearing.
 He explained that this was done to "meddle with people's reactions" to the album—and hoped it would make listeners feel nauseous.